finos/fluxnova-bpm-platform/TESTING.md

 # Best Practices for Writing Test Cases

 * write JUnit4-style tests, not JUnit3
-* Project `flowave-engine`: If you need a process engine object, use the JUnit rule `org.finos.flowave.bpm.engine.test.util.ProvidedProcessEngineRule`.
+* Project `flowave-engine`: If you need a process engine object, use the JUnit rule `org.finos.fluxnova.bpm.engine.test.util.ProvidedProcessEngineRule`.
 It ensures that the process engine object is reused across test cases and that certain integrity checks are performed after every test.
 For example:
   ```
   public ProcessEngineRule engineRule = new ProvidedProcessEngineRule();